stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

       FROM tutorial.us_housing_units_completed
      WHERE month_name != 'January'

 There are some important rules when using these operators, though.
-If you're using an operator with values that are non-numeric, you need to put the value in single quotes: `'value'`. *Note: SQL uses single quotes (as opposed to double quotes) in every instance except one, which we will get to in a later tutorial.*
+If you're using an operator with values that are non-numeric, you need to put the value in single quotes: `'value'`. *Note: SQL uses single quotes (as opposed to double quotes) in every instance in reference to column names as identified in the [previous lesson](/the-basics/select-from.html).*

 You can use `>`, `<`, and the rest of the operators on non-numeric columns as well &mdash; they filter based on alphabetical order.
 Try running this a couple times with different operators: